 I recommend making this old-fashioned pot roast in a cast iron dutch oven.
 The heavy, thick bottom distributes and retains heat better, resulting in evenly cooked meat.
 Here’s how it’s done:

 Step 1: Heat the olive oil in a dutch oven or heavy-bottomed pot over medium high heat.
-Add the seasoned beef and brown on all sides.
+Add the seasoned chuck roast, and brown on all sides.
+Make sure the beef is generously seasoned with salt and pepper on all sides.
 Transfer to a plate.

-Step 5: Let the pot roast cook for several hours or until the beef is very tender.
-Scoop into bowls, garnish with parsley or cilantro, and enjoy!
+Step 6: Let the pot roast cook for several hours or until the beef is very tender.
+Scoop into bowls, garnish with thyme, parsley or cilantro, and enjoy!

 Variations